 Entering a Planned Appointment

-- In the Chart module enter the treatment planned procedures that will be attached to the planned appointment.
-See Enter Treatment.
+- In the Chart Module enter the treatment planned procedures that will be attached to the planned appointment.
+See Entering Treatment.

 Planned appointments that already exist are listed.